acztassi/TSwitchButton/README.md

 ```
 In where "int ASwitchId" is the button ID, and the "TSwitchCommands ACommands" is the same as above.

-Here a sample of use:
+Here a sample of how to use callback use:

 ```C++